San Diego Bankruptcy Attorney

 Bankruptcy ruins credit scores

 Financial trouble ruins credit.
 Credit scores begin to plunge as soon as assets run out to keep payments going.
-Negative activity stays on your credit report for 7 years or longer if renewed by creditor.
+Account activity, when reported properly, stays on the credit report for 7.5 years.
+Bankruptcy stays on a credit history for 10 years.
+However the scores improves dramatically fairly quickly and long before the bankrutpcy is removed from the report.

 MYTH #3

-If I file for bankrutpcy I will lose my home/car.
+If I file for bankruptcy I will lose my home/car

-If you are having trouble making payments but have been paying down credit card debt, Chapter 7 will free up cash so that you can stay current on the car.
+If you are having trouble making car loan or mortgage payments but have been paying on credit card debt or medical bills, Chapter 7 can discharge the unsecured non-priority debt like credit cards and free up cash so that you can stay current on your secured debt, like mortgage and car loans.

 MYTH #4